ComputationalRegulatoryGenomicsICL/cageflow/README.md

 3. **[Done]** Adjust default resource allocation for a generic HPC.

-4. Make sure that MultiQC is done for all relevant steps.

 ## To-do for version 2

+1. Make the pipeline compatible with Nextflow v23.10.0 (or later).
+The problem with this version of Nextflow is that the reference genome index is not replicated in the corresponding input channel of the nf-core module bowtie2align according to the number of samples to map.
+Therefore, only one sample gets mapped.

+2. Add mapping stats to the MultiQC report.
+For this, use nf-core modules [samtools/flagstat](https://nf-co.re/modules/samtools_flagstat) to count the number of alignments for each FLAG type,   [samtools/idxstats](https://nf-co.re/modules/samtools_idxstats) to print mapping stats per chromosome and [samtools/stats](https://nf-co.re/modules/samtools_stats) to print a comprehensive mapping summary.

+3. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well.

+4. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

+5. Improve the `input_reads.sh` script, according to Damir's comments that he left within it.
+Rename it into `make_input_csv.sh` for clarity.

-1. Implement BSgenome forging based on a seed file specified by the user.
+6. Implement BSgenome forging based on a seed file specified by the user.
 Apart from other fields, a seed file contains a path to the directory with a FASTA file or a 2bit file to forge the BSgenome (source directory).
 Provide for amending the path to the source directory using an optional `--sourcedir` parameter.
 Additionally, provide for the BSgenome forging and CAGE data preprocessing in one go with an option `--forge` and for BSgenome forging only - with an option `--forge-only`.

 * Forge a BSgenome and proceed with CAGE preprocessing using the forged BSgenome and a FASTA file.
 The FASTA file should either be provided for the BSgenome forging and, hence, located in the `source_dir`, or be provided with the `--fasta` option: